astropy/astropy/docs/coordinates/representations.rst

   Maps component names to the recommended unit to convert the values of that component to if the representation is part of a coordinate frame.
-Can be ``None`` (or missing) to indicate there is no preferred unit.
-If this dictionary is not defined, no conversion of components to particular units will occur.
+Can be ``None`` to indicate there is no preferred unit.
+If this dictionary is not defined (or a component is missing), by default angular components will be converted to degrees, while others are not converted.

 Once you do this, you will then automatically be able to call ``represent_as`` to convert other representations to/from your representation class.
 Your